Hummingbird Cake is a delicious classic Southern cake recipe. Made with bananas, pineapple, and pecans and topped with a

-Hummingbird Cake is definitely a favorite cake recipe of my family.
+Hummingbird Cake is a favorite cake recipe of my family.
 My grandmother would make it for special occasions, especially around Christmas, Valentine’s Day, Easter, Mother’s Day, or spring birthdays.
 It was always front and center at any family gatherings or church socials.
-Full of delicious banana, pineapple, and roasted pecans, and topped with my Cream Cheese Frosting, Hummingbird Cake is one of those cake recipes that is just a Southern classic.
+Topped with delicious Cream Cheese Frosting and full of banana, pineapple, and roasted pecans, Hummingbird Cake is a Southern classic cake recipe.